Richard Branson: Personal life

-Influences

-Branson has stated in a number of interviews that he has been much influenced by non-fiction books.
-He most commonly mentions Nelson Mandela's autobiography, Long Walk to Freedom, explaining that Mandela was "one of the most inspiring men I have ever met and had the honour to call my friend."
+Branson has said in a number of interviews that he has been much influenced by non-fiction books.
+He most commonly mentions Nelson Mandela's autobiography, Long Walk to Freedom, stating that Mandela was "one of the most inspiring men I have ever met and had the honour to call my friend."
 Owing to his interest in humanitarian and ecological issues, Branson also lists Al Gore's best-selling book, An Inconvenient Truth, and The Revenge of Gaia by James Lovelock among his favourites.
 According to Branson's book, Screw It, Let's Do It: Lessons in Life, he is also a fan of Jung Chang's Wild Swans and Antony Beevor's Stalingrad.
-In fiction Branson has long admired Peter Pan, and in 2006 he founded Virgin Comics LLC, stating that Virgin Comics will give "a whole generation of young, creative thinkers a voice".
+In fiction, Branson has long admired Peter Pan, and in 2006 he founded Virgin Comics LLC, stating that Virgin Comics will give "a whole generation of young, creative thinkers a voice".